Cathy Reese: Personal life

 Reese married former Maryland lacrosse player Brian Reese, and has four children: the oldest, Riley, second son, Brody, only daughter, Cayden and youngest son, Braxton.

 College career

-Reese played for the University of Maryland from 1994-1998.
+Reese played for the University of Maryland from 1994 until 1998.
 During that time, the team captured four national championship wins, in 1995, 1996, 1997, and 1998.
 After the 1998 National Collegiate Athletics Association Tournament, Reese was named the Most Valuable Player.
 Reese graduated in 1998 with a bachelor of arts degree in business communication.

 Coaching career

 After graduating, Reese was the assistant coach for the women's lacrosse team at Maryland from 1999 to 2004.
 She then moved to the University of Denver and served as the head coach of the women's lacrosse team from 2004 to 2006.
 In 2007, Reese was offered the job as the head coach at the University of Maryland.
 In her time as head coach at Maryland, Reese has helped her team win five national championships, in 2010, 2014, 2015, 2017 and 2019.
 Reese led her team to six consecutive Atlantic Coast Conference Tournament Championships, from 2009 to 2014.
 In her years of coaching, Reese has coached several Tewaaraton Award winners, Tewarraton Award finalists, and many All-Americans.